 Submission and review process

-The Letter of Intent (LOI) is a required step in the application process.
-All LOIs must be completed and submitted online at proposalCentral http://proposalcentral.com.
+Submitting a Letter of Intent (LOI): The LOI is a required step in the application process.
+All LOIs must be completed and submitted online at http://proposalcentral.com.
 First-time users must register and fill out a Professional Profile to begin the LOI process.
-No hard copies will be accepted.
+No hard copies or email copies will be accepted.
+LOIs will be reviewed, and you may receive feedback on the likelihood that the proposed work will have the intended level of impact on the GBHI mission and the applicant’s career trajectory.
+Please be sure that these are addressed in the LOI.

 The full application consists of the following (template and instructions located under the Work Plan and Other Attachments section):

-- Statement(s) of Mentorship – written by mentor(s) to outline plan for the individual’s continued training (1 or 2 pages).
-If applicant has more than one mentor, application should include statements of mentorship from each mentor.
-For example, one each from the home community (i.e. regional) mentor and the GBHI mentor.
+- Statement(s) of Mentorship – Written by mentor(s) to outline plan for the individual’s continued training (1 or 2 pages).
+If applicants have more than one mentor, applications should include statements of mentorship from no more than two mentors, with information on other mentors in the team incorporated into the primary mentors’ statements.
+Typically, this will include one letter from the home community (i.e., regional) mentor and another letter from the GBHI mentor.

-- Statement of Commitment – written by applicant to highlight their commitment to GBHI’s mission and the long-term impact goals stated above (1 or 2 pages)
+- Statement of Mission Alignment – Written by applicant to highlight their commitment to GBHI’s mission and the long-term impact goals stated above.
+This statement should include how the proposed work will add to the applicant’s career trajectory, including next steps once the activity is successfully accomplished (1 or 2 pages).

-- Available Resources & Budget Justification – the projected budget and justification match and support the Pilot Plan in scope and breadth (1 to 2 pages)
+- Available Resources and Budget Justification – The projected budget and justification must be comprehensive and match the Pilot Plan in scope and breadth (1 to 2 pages).

-- Curriculum Vitae (CV) – a CV/bio for the applicant and the mentor(s) must be included, limited to four pages; mentor(s) should also include a table of other mentees (i.e. protégés, advisees, partners) with whom they have worked.
+- Curriculum Vitae (CV) – A CV/biosketch for the applicant and the mentor(s) must be included, limited to four pages each.

 Mechanism of award